Tarquinous/project-groove/README.md

     - structure base damage: 0.85 -> 0.65
 - Thief
     - Steal can now target transports, which will take it over AND kill the thief
-- Barge, Turle, Harpoon Ship, Warship
+- Barge, Turtle, Harpoon Ship, Warship
     - New mechanic: If the unit's action is to "wait", it gets an additional move-only turn
         - Turtle move-only movement range: 6  (rest of ships have same mvt for 1st and 2nd action)
     - Barge has a special action that's only activated if it's not carrying any units